Best natural wonders in France

 Region: Ardèche

-This natural bridge may not be as impressive as some of the strange and wonderful sights on the other side of the pond, but it is still worth a visit.
-The hollow arch carved by the Ardèche river is a popular place for canoeing and kayaking.
-It also marks the entrance to the Ardèche canyon with its numerous adventure activities.
+This natural bridge may not be quite as impressive as some of the weird and wonderful sights across the pond, but it's still worth a visit.
+The hollow archway carved by the Ardèche River is a popular spot for canoeing and kayaking.
+It also marks the entrance to the Ardèche Canyon with its numerous adventure activities.

 10. Dune of Pilat